hamandatorres/toptable-games/PHASE2_COMPLETION_SUMMARY.md

 4. ✅ **Vite Configuration** - Updated to explicitly use sass implementation
 5. ✅ **ESLint Compliance** - Fixed require() import to use ES module syntax

-**Remaining Issue:**
+**Issue Resolved:**

-- ❌ **Docker SASS Compilation Error**: "sass --embedded is unavailable in pure JS mode"
+- ✅ **Docker SASS Compilation Error**: Fixed by using sass-embedded with explicit Vite configuration
-- This error persists despite using regular `sass` package
+- Solution: Explicitly configured Vite to use sass-embedded implementation
-- Local builds work perfectly
+- Both local and Docker builds now work perfectly
-- Issue appears to be Docker environment specific

 ### **Files Created/Modified in Phase 2**